Lampung United F.C.

 Lampung United Football Club (simply known as LUFC or Lampung United) is an Indonesian football club based in Bandar Lampung, Lampung.
+This club was founded on February 1, 2019.
 They currently compete in the Liga 4 and their homeground is Sumpah Pemuda Stadium.
+In the liga 4 Lampung United Football Club withdrew before the league begin due to financial and operational problem.